 Wrapping up

-Taking time to determine your business’s value is a worthwhile exercise for any startup.
-It helps give you an idea of where the company is and is a good way of determining where you need to focus your energy.
+Determining your business’s value is a worthwhile exercise for any startup.
+It helps give you an idea of the company’s current state and is a good way of determining where you need to focus your energy.

 The earlier you start thinking about building value into your business, the better.
 It will give these strategies more time to work, meaning a bigger payday when it finally comes to sell and walk away.

-Editor’s Note: This article is part of the blog series Start Your Business by the marketing team at Unitel, the virtual phone system priced and designed for startups and small business owners.
+Editor’s Note: This article is part of the blog series Start Your Business by the marketing team at Unitel Voice, the virtual phone system priced and designed for startups and small business owners.